-The popularisation of these specialty manufacturers has been part of greater growing trends that are drawing the maker closer to the consumer than ever before.
+The popularisation of these specialty manufacturers has been part of a greater growing trend that is drawing the maker closer to the consumer than ever before.

 Consumers are now searching out the products they desire rather than just taking what the retailers are offering them.

-So, all considered, here are 7 trends and predictions for 2019 in the small manufacturing world.
+So, all considered, here are 9 trends and predictions for 2020 in the manufacturing world.

 The consumer may not buy on the day, but they are likely to make purchasing decisions based on what they see at a trade show.

-The personal touch of the trade show coupled with the convenience of ecommerce will prove alluring in 2019.
+The personal touch of the trade show coupled with the convenience of e-commerce will prove alluring in 2020.

-What’s exacerbating the trend of going direct to consumers is that manufacturers have realized the one-size-fits-all reach of mass retailers is having a toxic effect on their brands.
-Consumers are drawn more towards personalised, high quality goods with a mark of craftsmanship and environmentally friendly approach to production.
+What’s exacerbating this trend of becoming a direct to consumer brand is that manufacturers have realized the one-size-fits-all reach of mass retailers is having a toxic effect on their brands.
+Consumers are drawn more towards personalized, high-quality goods with a mark of craftsmanship and an environmentally friendly approach to production.

-In order to thrive, brands are required to deliver both product and experience that matches the personalised needs of the consumer.
+In order to thrive, brands are required to deliver both product and experience that matches the personalized needs of the consumer.

-Manufacturers have cottoned on to this fact and realised that to stay ahead they need to both support and engage with their customers.
+Manufacturers have cottoned on to this fact and realized that to stay ahead they need to both support and engage with their customers.
 This means building brands and offering valuable content to customers.

 The exciting thing about this trend is that manufacturers and product owners are building brands with a strong emphasis on the story of the maker.
 The narrative and aesthetic matter a lot more now to consumers who are searching out what they want, not just taking what is offered to them.

-The trend of personalisation is one to take seriously this year.
+The trend of personalization is one to take seriously in 2020 (and long afterward).

 4. Data-driven Marketing Has Come to Stay

 Marketing is now just as much about the service and content you provide as the products themselves.
-To construct personalised brands, businesses are communicating directly through of social media, email and content marketing.
+To construct personalized brands, businesses are communicating directly through social media, email and content marketing.

-According to the CMO survey manufacturing was previously in the bottom three sectors for marketing spending, but this year has moved up the rankings.
-In fact, marketing budgets across the board have increased 7.5% and are expected to do the same in 2019.
+According to the CMO survey, manufacturing was previously in the bottom three sectors for marketing spending, but this year has moved up the rankings.
+In fact, marketing budgets across the board have increased by 7.5% and are expected to do the same in 2020.

-And though the growth of these budgets is not accelerating, the channels through which they are being distributed is changing.
+And though the growth of these budgets is not accelerating, the channels through which they are being distributed are changing.

 Data-driven marketing has come to the forefront, and it can only gain traction as data analysis tools become more advanced.

-Email marketing for example has been enhanced with the use of AI technology.
-The tools on the market can give tailored product recommendations to customers based on data driven insights.
-This has not yet taken strong foothold and been mostly experimental in 2018, but there have been clear indications of success.
+Email marketing, for example, has been enhanced with the use of AI technology.
+The tools on the market can give tailored product recommendations to customers based on data-driven insights.

-But what is even more important for brands is that this information is included in their marketing.
+But, regardless of how you tackle this challenge, brands need to include that they’re eco-friendly in their marketing to reap the benefits.
 Millennials, who constitute 30% of the market, are especially likely to recommend a brand whose environmental practices they trust.

-As the importance of marketing increases, so too are manufacturers more likely to go in an eco-friendly direction to gain customer confidence, whilst also making a positive impact.
+As the importance of marketing increases, so too are manufacturers more likely to go green to gain a customer’s confidence, whilst also making a positive impact.

 Because the fact is, even if millennials are not every manufacturer’s target demographic, this group is leading and directing the foreseeable future of the consumer market.